rosshpayne/ODTM/README.md

 * Simple Framework

-DOM’s framework dictates that a table and three stored procedures be included in your package for each operation.
+DOMï¿½s framework dictates that a table and three stored procedures be included in your package for each operation.
 The user-defined table is used to hold operation state between execution of each repeatable task.
 The three manadatory procedures are:

         + initial
         + final
         + iterator

-See example code for further description.
+See code examples for further descriptions.

 * Simple and safe restartability